nesi/hpc_training/_lessons/maui-and-mahuika/02-migration.md

 ## Differences from Pan

-Most Slurm batch scipts will require at least some changes to work on the new Platform, so please review all of the following points.
+Most Slurm batch scipts will require at least some changes to work on the new platform, so please review all of the following points.

 ### Filesystems